tangentsoft/pidp8i/doc/os8-run.md

     * three argument form with binary, listing, and source.
 * _os8-bn-spec_ must specify a binary filename ending in `.BN`
 * _os8-ls-spec_ must specify a listing filename ending in `.LS`
-* _os8-pa-spec_ must specify a source filename ending in `.PA`
+* _os8-pa-spec_ must specify a single source filename ending in `.PA`

-The two argument form is needed because calling pal8 with just two arguments using either the `begin cdprog SYS:PAL8` or `os8 PAL8` constructs hangs the state machine.
-This is because cdprog is expecting to return to the command decoder `*` prompt, and `os8 ` is expecting a monitor prompt, not multiple lines of output.
-Expect gets lost and the state machine hangs.
+Perhaps these limits will be relaxed in future.

-The three file name specifiers can include an OS/8 device specification.
+The file name specifiers can include an OS/8 device specification.

 Examples: